reveurmichael/stable-eureka-ollama/README.md

 # Stable Eureka
-Stable Eureka is an iterative llm-based reward designer for reinforcement learning.
+Stable Eureka is an iterative and autonomous llm-based reward designer for reinforcement learning.
 It integrates [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/), open-source LLMs (running locally with [ollama](https://www.ollama.com/)) and [gymnasium](https://gymnasium.farama.org/)-based environments.
 This repo is based on [NVIDIA Eureka](https://github.com/eureka-research/Eureka/tree/main).

+You only need to provide the environment with a brief task description, model and algorithm hyperparameters and let `stable-eureka` do the rest!

 ## Installation